EMERGING MARKETS-Commodity-focused Latam FX rises, Brazil real and Colombian peso in the lead

 April 4 (Reuters) - Latin American currencies were decidedly higher on Monday, bucking a trend of range-bound moves across the developing world as prices of commodities rose, with Brazil's real and Colombia's peso taking the lead.

-The real BRBY, BRL= rose 0.9% to 4.61 against the dollar, to its highest in 25 months, as oil and industrial metal prices rose.
-Brent crude LCOc1 futures were last up 3% as supply fears persisted even as the consuming nations released strategic reserves.
+The real BRBY, BRL= rose 1% to 4.6 against the dollar, its highest in 25 months, as oil and industrial metal prices rose.
+Crude prices jumped 3% as supply fears persisted.
 O/R

-Locally, investors eyed new developments around a strike called by Brazil's central bank employees for an indefinite period for wage increases on Friday.
+"Brazilian assets, especially the currency, will continue to benefit from the very bullish scenario for commodity prices...
+The stock market, too, appears attractive from a valuations point of view, as many Brazilian companies remain relatively cheap compared to historical averages," said Wilson Ferrarezi, an economist at TS Lombard.

-The strike may impact data releases, but Rabobank strategists say a stronger-than-expected showing of industrial output in February at the formal onset of Brazil's election cycle bodes well for markets.
+Brazil's real has surged more than 20% this year, outperforming regional peers, while its benchmark Bovespa stock index .BVSP has rallied 16%.

 In Chile, a poll showed voters planning to reject the new constitution in an upcoming plebiscite reached a record 46%, surpassing the percentage of voters planning to approve it for the first time.